Category:

 Having adequate revenue to establish a sustainable, growing and financially viable franchise system is a franchisor’s principal long-term objective.

-In the Threshold Analysis Part Three, we addressed the different classes of franchisees and how to determine which class or classes you should be focusing on as you conduct your threshold analysis.
+In Threshold Analysis Part Three, we addressed the different classes of franchisees, and how to determine which class or classes you should be focusing on as you conduct your threshold analysis.
 Here in Part Four, we’ll cover the support system and fees to consider for your franchise system during the Threshold Analysis.

 A common error that inexperienced franchisors make when marketing their franchises is to tie the initial and continuing fees with the support services provided to franchisees.
 This eventually can lead to serious disruptions in the franchise relationships.
 As franchisees and their businesses mature in a system, they tend to need fewer services, want fewer restrictions on their operations, and often want lower fees.